David A. Kenny

 .746

-Model I: Although the chi square for this model is statistically significant, the TLI and RMSEA are acceptable.
+Configural Model: Although the chi square for this model is statistically significant, the RMSEA is acceptable and the TLI is marginal.
 Thus, the model is a reasonably good fitting model.

-Model II: For the Neff study, it appears that the loadings are invariant.
-We see a slight decline in the TLI and a slight increase in the RMSEA.
+Equal Loadings Model: For the Neff study, it appears that the loadings are invariant.
+Although we see a slight decline in the CFI and a slight increase in the RMSEA, the fit values remain acceptable.

 Variable Whites Blacks Summary